regoclint/prac/Notes.md

 - T stands mostly for type
 - ? means any type.
 Eg. <? extends T>
 - <T extends Number> to allow only classes that extend Number to be passed.
 Super will be the reverse.
-- Used to get rid of overloaded methods
+- Used to get rid of overloaded methods.
+Eg. adding doubles, floats etc

 Reflection
 - Get all definitions in a class via java.lang.reflect such as methods, fields, super classes
+- Reflection might be slow

 Threads
 - Created via extending Thread class or implementing Runnable and define run function.
 Thread class also implements Runnable. the class that implements Runnable are passed to Thread constructor
 - The start method should be called not run.
 Calling run will execute it in a single threaded manner.
 - Inter-thread communication - wait(),notify(), notifyAll()
 - Synchronised blocks can be used for methods that are not synchronisable
-- Threadpools FixedThreadPool, SingleThreadPool, CachedThreadPool(creates new ones threads or reuses old), ScheduleThreadPool
+- Threadpools - FixedThreadPool, SingleThreadPool, CachedThreadPool(creates new ones threads or reuses old), ScheduleThreadPool
 - ExecutorService is used to run a threadpool.
 Internally uses a blocking queue which is thread safe
     - Can .execute(Runnables) or .submit(Callables).
 Runnable doesnt have a return type.
 Callable can return
     - Future is used as placeholder for Callable returns